troclaux/notes/compilers.md

 > compile time: period when the source code is converted into machine code
 > runtime: period when the program is actually running after it has been compiled

+- interpreted languages typically don't have a compile time phase
-- compile time happens at runtime for interpreted languages
+  - instead, code is parsed and executed directly at runtime
-- time happens before runtime for compiled languages
+- compile time happens before runtime for compiled languages

 ## compilation process